Aeonium sunburst

 Optimal Soil & Fertilizer Needs

 When it comes to soil, the Aeonium sunburst pinwheel prefers well-drained soil that allows excess water to flow through easily.
-A good choice is a succulent potting mix, which is specifically formulated to provide the right balance of moisture retention and drainage.
-You can also create your own mix by combining regular potting soil with perlite or coarse sand to improve drainage.
 Instead, make or buy a well-draining potting mix, or ideally use our specialized succulent potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your sunburst succulent to thrive.

 As for fertilizer, the Aeonium Sunburst doesn't require a lot of feeding.
 During the growing season, you can use a balanced (5-10-5), water-soluble NPK fertilizer specifically formulated for succulent plants.
 Follow the instructions for the correct dilution rate and frequency of application.
 Remember, it's always better to under-fertilize than over-fertilize, as excessive nutrients can cause damage to the plant.